AlexProgrammerDE/SoulFire/README.md

 ## Command Line Usage

-To run WireBot from the command line without a GUI, enter
+To run ServerWrecker from the command line without a GUI, enter
-`java -jar wirebot.jar <options>`.
+`java -jar serverwrecker.jar <options>`.

 These are the available options: